Rudolf Mildner: Nazi career

 He became a member of the Nazi Party (NSDAP) in 1931 with number 614,080.
 He achieved a doctorate of law at the University of Innsbruck in 1934.
-In 1935 he was forced to leave Austria and move to Germany.
+In 1935, he was forced to leave Austria and move to Germany.
 There he became a German citizen and entered the SS (number 275,741).
 Milder obtained a position in the political police department in Munich.

-After the 1938 Anschluss, Mildner became chief of the Gestapo in Linz and in 1939 in Salzburg, Austria.
-From December 1939 to early 1941 he led the Gestapo at Chemnitz.
-In March 1941 he was named as the head of the Gestapo in Katowice.
+After the 1938 Anschluss, Mildner became chief of the Gestapo in Linz and, in 1939, in Salzburg, Austria.
+From December 1939 to early 1941, he led the Gestapo at Chemnitz.
+In March 1941 he was named as the head of the Gestapo in Kattowitz (today, Katowice).
 It was through this office that Mildner became connected with the Auschwitz concentration camp and served as head of a "kangaroo court", which sentenced some 2,000 Poles to death.
-At the Nuremberg Main Trial on 2 January 1946, a letter dated 3 December 1941 from the Prosecutor General in Katowice to the Reich Minister of Justice on police executions without criminal proceedings was submitted as part of the indictment:
+At the Nuremberg trial of the major Nazi war criminals on 2 January 1946, a letter dated 3 December 1941 from the Prosecutor General in Kattowitz to the Reich Minister of Justice on police executions without criminal proceedings was submitted as part of the indictment:

 "About 3 weeks ago, in Tarnowitz, in connection with the destruction of a highly treacherous organization of 350 members, the 6 (partly Ethnic Germans)main perpetrators were hanged by the police without the judiciary being aware of it.
 Such executions have already taken place in the past on criminal perpetrators in the district of Bielitz without the knowledge of the responsible law enforcement authority.
 On December 2, 1941, the head of the Katowice State Police Department, Oberregierungsrat Mildner told the undersigned orally that he had ordered these executions with the authorization of the Reichsführer of the SS as a necessary immediate measure by public hanging at the scene of the crime, and that the deterrence measures had to be continued in the future until the criminal and activist anti-German forces in the incorporated eastern area had been smashed or other immediate measures, possibly also of the courts, ensured the same deterrent effect.
 Thus, even today, in the area in and around Sosnowitz, 6 main ringleaders of another Polish highly treabar organization were publicly hanged as a deterrent."